Swansea Sixth form College, Swansea College

 Enrolment process

-Applicants to Swansea Sixth Form College go through standard stages when entering training courses:
+Applicants to Swansea Sixth Form College go through standard stages when entering studying courses:

 - Application (in the spring semester before the planned start of studies in September).